EmiliaGuz/TRABAJO-LAB/README.md

 # 4.28 Decimal equivalent of a binary number
 # 4.30 Fibonacci Sequence

-# 5.11 Smallest value
+# 5.11 Smallest value*Not correct
-# 5.15 Triangle-printing program*
+# 5.15 Triangle-printing program
 # 5.19 Calculating the value of pi
-# 5.29 Peter Minuit problem*
+# 5.29 Peter Minuit problem*Not sure compile

 # Parte 1:
 # 6.12 Parking charge